 This is such a simple dish to make and it’s fantastic with grilled steak or chicken.
-It also tastes great wrapped in a tortilla.
+It also tastes great wrapped in a tortilla for a yummy vegetarian meal.
 I love to serve this dish to a crowd at pot lucks because everyone likes it and it’s always gone!
 Which is a problem because there’s never any leftovers for the next day.

 - 1 block cream cheese

 - 1 block cheddar cheese

 - Fresh roasted New Mexican green chiles (amount depends on how many layers you want) or 4 lg. cans whole green chiles (for 8×8 dish), drained and slit open to lay flat.